MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 ### Doubt Statistics of Manufacturers and Cloud Vendors

-#### Don't Believe Tricky Statistics

-TBS

-- be wary of marketing numbers
-- mtbf, mttf, and such are particularly hard to grasp
+#### Lifetime is Easier to Understand Than Error Rate

+The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
+But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.

 The likelihood of an error in a disk bit or sector, or even the failure of an entire disk, is a very small number with many zeroes before the first significant digit.
 We choose to invert the error rate into a function of lifetime of that bit (or sector containing many bits).
 Thus a probability of a bit failing in a year of 10E-15 becomes a mean lifetime of 100E12 years.
 Expressed that way, the figure seems excessively optimistic.
 (The age of the universe is currently estimated to be 14E9 years.)
 Data on such a disk would be effectively immortal, and that does not correlate with experience.

-We agree with Rosenthal (2010) [[citation needed]] and others that such estimates are merely marketing projections that are often not based on empirical data.
-Using simulations to investigate such nearly immortal disks would be expensive and fruitless.
-If there are no errors at all, then no protective strategy is needed.
-However, the statement "no errors" does not correlate well with practical experience.

-#### Lifetime Easier to Understand Than Error Rate

-The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
-But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.
+### Don't Believe Tricky Statistics

 #### Be Skeptical of MTBF